Sienci-Labs/Resources/addons/addons-common/addons-tls.md

 ## Mounting

 You will need to decide on a location for your TLS.
-Ideally it is somewhere at the edge of the machine’s travel area, that doesn't trigger hard or soft limit alarms.
+Ideally it is somewhere at the edge of the machine’s travel area, that doesn't trigger hard or soft limit alarms from the limit switches.

+❗Before proceeding, please note you must have limit switches installed on your machine in order to use the TLS.

 ### AltMill